 The last two lines (known as a couplet) are a rhyming pair.
 They often, but not always, bring with them a turn or “volta” (in Italian) in the poem.
 They’re sometimes used to answer a question posed in the previous twelve lines, shift the perspective, or even change speakers.

 Shakespeare makes use of several poetic techniques in ‘Sonnet 76’.
 These include but are not limited to alliteration, allusion, and metaphor.
 The former can be seen in the last lines the poem when the speaker compares his writing, and the Fair Youth, to the rising and setting up the sun.
 Although the sun does not change as it rises, it is still beautiful and special.

-This is the way that the speakers going to consider his own written works.
 This example of a metaphor is also connected to another technique, allusion.
 Lovers of Shakespeare’s sonnets will recognize the reoccurring image of the sun.
 With this image, Shakespeare is alluding to previous works in which he has compared the Fair Youth favorably and unfavorably to the sun.